Administrative Fellows Program

 - enhance understanding of the environment in which higher-education-related decisions are made; and

-Although participation in the program does not guarantee appointment to an advanced or administrative position at the University, the program has increased the number of qualified women and minorities who are interested in pursuing careers in University administration.
+Although participation in the program does not guarantee an appointment to an advanced or administrative position at the University, the program has increased the number of qualified women and minorities who are interested in pursuing careers in University administration.

-2017-2018 Administrative Fellows
+2019-2020 Administrative Fellows